mohamedabolyazeed22/Ethical-Hacking/README.md

      - `Burp Suite:` Used for testing web applications to find vulnerabilities like SQL injection, Cross-Site Scripting (XSS), and insecure authentication mechanisms.
      - `Shodan:` A search engine for finding devices and services exposed to the internet, which attackers can use to locate insecure or vulnerable systems.

-- An Internal Assessment is a type of vulnerability assessment focused on evaluating the security of an organization's internal network, systems, and devices.
+- `Internal Assessment` is a type of vulnerability assessment focused on evaluating the security of an organization's internal network, systems, and devices.
 This assessment is conducted from within the organization's network and is designed to simulate the actions of an attacker who has already gained some level of internal access or a malicious insider.

     - Tools Used in Internal Assessment: